aangelot/WakeOnLAN/README.md

 * the MAC address of the ethernet shield
 * the MAC address of the PC ethernet port

+If the button is pushed less than 3 seconds, a magic packet is sent for the Wake on LAN.
+If it is pushed more than 3 seconds, the message "shutdown" is sent.
+The python code "shutdown_listener.py", turning in the background will read this message and shutdown the PC.

 ### Use
+Push for less than 3 second the button, the PC will start with the video projector.
-Push for more than 1 second the button, the PC will start with the video projector.
+Push for more than 3 second the button, the PC will shutdown with the video projector.